 Plans for the enlargement of the school were made in 1895, 1914 and the late 1920s, but none of them was implemented.
 Nevertheless, the site was enlarged by the purchase of a strip of land 20ft deep along the whole of the rear boundary, acquired from the Port of London Authority for £1,500, and land on the east side was also acquired.

-In 1935 the school was replaced by the present building.
+In 1935, the school closed to be replaced by the present building.
+The name was also changed to Glengall School, undoubtedly related to the recent renaming of Glengall Road to Glengall Grove.
 During the war, as with other schools on the Island, it served as a depot for the emergency services, whose members clearly had too much time on their hands between air raids 🙂

 The school survived the war relatively unscathed.